kimly143/oval-steel-6ed6d/_posts/2019-03-10-grand-canyon.md

 ##

 # NASA

 [https://nasa-potd-kb.netlify.app/](dayhttps://nasa-potd-kb.netlify.app/An)

 [An](dayhttps://nasa-potd-kb.netlify.app/An) app I built when I was in school, it was just a backend small project and i took it above and beyond.
-It was a lot of fun, I am always enjoys it.
+It was a lot of fun.